Undergraduate Catalog

 Aine Seitz McCarthy.
 Associate professor of economics.
 Applied microeconomics, development economics, labor and demography, economics of education.
 PhD 2016 University of Minnesota.
 BA 2006 Colby College.

 Margaret Rowan Metz.
-Associate professor of biology.
+Professor of biology.
 Plant Community Ecology, Tropical Ecology, Disease Ecology.
-PhD 2007 University of California at Davis.
+PhD 2007 University of California at Berkeley.
 AB 1998 Princeton University.

 Anna Miromanova.
 Assistant professor of economics.
 International trade, applied microeconomics, applied econometrics, development economics.
 PhD 2020, MS 2016 University of Oregon.
 MA 2015 Western Michigan University.
 SD 2012 Irkutsk State University, Irkutsk, Russia.